004 - Caves

 Activity Three - Adventure

 It has become a source of national pride for someone to conquer a mountain first.
 The higher and more dangerous the greater the prestige.
 Trying to summit a mountain is not without its risks and many people have died in their quest for personal or national glory.
-Watch the clip below and describe the equipment and conditions that people have climbed in to reach the summit of the Himalayas.
+Watch the clip below and describe the equipment and conditions that people have climbed in to reach the forgotten mountain in Myanmar.
+While others summit mountains with very little!

 Activity Four - Limestone Environments